 LockDown Browser meets all web content accessibility guidelines, as documented in our Voluntary Product Accessibility Template (VPAT).
 LockDown Browser also works with many assistive technologies, with details listed below.

 - Windows: The Windows version of LockDown Browser is tested and works with NVDA, JAWS, and MS-Windows Narrator.
 LockDown Browser's functions and security remain the same when these screen readers are used.

-The Mac version of LockDown Browser works with VoiceOver (the standard screen reader that comes with the Mac OS).
+- Mac: The Mac and iPad versions of LockDown Browser are tested and work with VoiceOver (the standard screen reader that comes with the Mac OS).
 LockDown Browser's functions and security remain the same when VoiceOver is used.
-Be sure you are using LockDown Browser version 2.0.3.03 or newer.
+More about VoiceOver

 This is not an exhaustive list of screen readers that work with LockDown Browser, but are the ones we test and verify.
 LockDown Browser does not block screen readers, and conforms to WCAG 2.0, so screen readers not listed here will likely work too.

 Text-to-Speech (also known as “read aloud” or “literacy” software)